 However, Antonio Gaudi decided to do one better at Park Guell.

-The colourful, mosaic-embedded bench he built at Park Guell is 110 meters long.
+The colorful, mosaic-embedded bench he built at Park Guell is 110 meters (361 feet) long.

 It is said to be the longest undulating bench in the world.